george24601/george24601.github.io/_posts/2018/2018-10-19-design-doc.md

   * Timebox open-ended questions and commit to a solution within the box, but be aware of trade-off between time box and long term cost
   * Dropping the project or stop it right after certain milestone is an option too.

+## A example template
+* Context and motivation
+* Assumptions and prerequisites
+* Goals
+  * in the dimension of user-driven impact
+  * measuable key results
+* Non-goals
+* Role assignment for each member, use one of the following role:
+  * Perform: carry out
+  * Accountable: one single owner
+  * Control: review the results, can veto. binding advice
+  * Suggest: non-binding advice
+  * Informed: should know the result of activity.
+Do NOT have a say in how work is done
+* Current/Proposed solution
+* Alternative/Rejected Solutions
+* Cross-Team Impact
+* Monitoring and Alerting
+* Milestones/Timelines

 ### References
 * [Design doc](https://medium.freecodecamp.org/how-to-write-a-good-software-design-document-66fcf019569c)